 - The Port of Savannah

-With quick access to trains and the interstate and a central coast location for incoming ships, this area has become an international hub for container and cargo importing and exporting.
+With quick access to trains, the interstate, and a central coast location for incoming ships, this area has become an international hub for importing and exporting containers and cargo.

-The container terminal at Savannah is the second busiest in the country and is the largest of all single-operator container facilities on the continent.
+Savannah’s container terminal is the second busiest in the country and the largest of all single-operator container facilities on the continent.
 It is the fourth-largest and fastest-growing port, serving over 100 shipping lines.

-The Port of Brunswick, south of Savannah, holds the title of the biggest car importer in the country.
-It receives more than 16% of all cargo for the east coast.
+The Port of Brunswick, south of Savannah, is the country’s biggest car importer.
+It receives more than 16% of all cargo for the East Coast.

 The state of Georgia is a big player in the maritime industry.
 Thousands of workers are needed to keep these busy ports and terminals running.
 Longshoremen, stevedores, ship repairers, crane operators, forklift operators, truck drivers, and electricians work daily in thriving ports, warehouses, docks, and ships.